-- (a) The members of the Finance Committee shall be the Warden, the Sub-Warden, the Finance Bursar, the Domestic Bursar, the Estates Bursar and Land Agent, six members of the Governing Body, and the College Accountant.4 - (b) The Warden shall chair the Finance Committee and the Finance Bursar shall be its Convenor. - (c) The Finance Bursar shall convene the Finance Committee not less often than twice in every Term.

-- (i) The Finance Committee shall have power to make rules for its own procedure, and in particular to appoint sub-committees and to delegate to any sub-committee such of its functions as it may think fit provided that the appointment of such sub-committees and any such delegation shall be reported to the Governing Body at its next meeting. - (ii) The Finance Committee shall annually co-opt as members of the Finance Committee two External Members for the meeting at which the final draft of the Annual Report and Accounts is to be considered and such co-options shall be reported to the Governing Body at its next meeting.
-For the
+- 24. - (a) The members of the Finance Committee shall be the Warden, the Sub-Warden, the Finance Bursar, the Domestic Bursar, the Estates Bursar and Land Agent, six members of the Governing Body, and the College Accountant. - (b) The Warden shall chair the Finance Committee and the Finance Bursar shall be its Convenor. - (c) The Finance Bursar shall convene the Finance Committee not less often than twice in every Term. - (d) - (i) The Finance Committee shall have power to make rules for its own procedure, and in particular to appoint sub-committees and to delegate to any sub-committee such of its functions as it may think fit provided that the appointment of such sub-committees and any such delegation shall be reported to the Governing Body at its next meeting. - (ii) The Finance Committee shall annually co-opt as members of the Finance Committee two External Members for the meeting at which the final draft of the Annual Report and Accounts is to be considered and such co-options shall be reported to the Governing Body at its next meeting.
+For the avoidance of doubt the persons thus co-opted shall have the power to speak and vote at the meeting.

-4 The Dean and Keeper of the Statutes is also ex officio a member of this Committee under Bylaw IV.39.
+The Dean and Keeper of the Statutes is also ex officio a member of this Committee under Bylaw IV.39.